FitzM/Obsidian_Calendar_Popup/README.md

   ### Must Have Features
-  - Drag and drop functionality
+  - Drag and drop functionality.
   - Event resize
   - drag events from a side panel into the day
   -